Marco-Cheng/marco-cheng.github.io/content/authors/admin/_index.md

   * My research interests include blockchain, mechanism and incentive design, and applied cryptography.

   * Since sophomore year, I have been advised by [Prof. Zhixuan Fang](https://people.iiis.tsinghua.edu.cn/~fang/) to conduct scientific research on blockchain at Tsinghua University, and it's the initiation and enlightenment of my stepping into scientific research.
-During this period, I completed my first academic research paper (on a framework linking crowdsourcing with Proof-of-Work to serve as a new Proof-of-Useful-Work scheme) .
+During this period, I completed [my first academic research paper](https://arxiv.org/pdf/2211.06669.pdf) (on a framework linking crowdsourcing with Proof-of-Work to serve as a new Proof-of-Useful-Work scheme) .

   * I was fortunate to be invited to serve as a reviewer for IEEE JSAC Special Issue (Intelligent Blockchain) 2022.

   * I was fortunate to be accepted as a research intern on blockchain in the spring and summer of 2022, advised by [Prof. Fan Zhang](https://fanzhang.me) at Duke University and [Prof. Dawn Song](https://people.eecs.berkeley.edu/~dawnsong/) at the University of California, Berkeley.
-I carried out research on two projects during the internship, one was the analysis and simulation of side contracts against EIP-1559 in Ethereum (it's still in progress now), and the other was the design and implementation of cross-chain bridge protocols (the paper was accepted to ACM CCS 2022 and it's my first-ever publication).
+I carried out research on two projects during the internship, one was the analysis and simulation of side contracts against EIP-1559 in Ethereum, and the other was the design and implementation of cross-chain bridge protocols (the [paper](https://dl.acm.org/doi/10.1145/3548606.3560652) was accepted to ACM CCS 2022 and it's my first-ever publication).